The Herbert Kelly Institute for Anglican Religious Life

 Speaker Events

-Including termly research seminars, hosted in partnership with the Michael Ramsey Centre for Anglican Studies at the University of Durham, as well as other one-off events, such as book launches.
+Including termly research seminars, hosted in partnership with the Michael Ramsey Centre for Anglican Studies at the University of Durham, as well as other one-off events, such as our ‘KTC Scholars’ programme.